AdobeDocs/advertising-cloud.en/help/dsp/audiences/audience-about.md

    Third-party segments incur additional fees, which are indicated next to each segment name.

-* (Advertisers with Adobe Experience Cloud, Adobe Audience Manager, or Adobe Analytics who use Advertising Cloud JavaScript conversion tags only) All of your available first-, second-, or third-party audience segments created in Adobe Experience Cloud, created in Audience Manager, or published to Adobe Experience Cloud from Audience Manager or [!DNL Analytics].
+* (Advertisers with Adobe Experience Platform and [!DNL Real-Time CDP], Adobe Audience Manager, or Adobe Analytics who use Advertising Cloud JavaScript conversion tags only) All of your available first-, second-, or third-party audience segments created in [!DNL Real-Time CDP], created in Audience Manager, or published to Adobe Experience Cloud from Audience Manager or [!DNL Analytics].

-   Pricing for the use of the segments is pre-negotiated and isn't visible in Advertising Cloud.  <!-- Verify -->
+   Pricing for the use of the segments is pre-negotiated and isn't visible in DSP.

-   Segments from Adobe Experience Cloud are available about an hour after you create or publish them in Adobe Experience Cloud.
-Segments coming directly from Audience Manager are available about 24 hours after you create them. <!-- Verify all -->
+   Segments from [!DNL Analytics] are available about an hour after you create or publish them as Experience Cloud audiences.
+Segments coming directly from Audience Manager or [!DNL Real-Time CDP] are available within 24 hours after you share them.

    >[!NOTE]
    >
-   >See the documentation for [Audience Manager](https://experienceleague.adobe.com/docs/audience-manager/user-guide/aam-home.html), [Analytics](https://experienceleague.adobe.com/docs/analytics.html), and [Adobe Experience Cloud](https://experienceleague.adobe.com/docs/core-services/interface/audiences/audience-library.html) for information about setting up and collecting data for segments in those solutions.
+   >See the documentation for [Audience Manager](https://experienceleague.adobe.com/docs/audience-manager/user-guide/aam-home.html), [Analytics](https://experienceleague.adobe.com/docs/analytics.html), and [!DNL Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/segmentation/segment-builder-guide.html) for information about setting up and collecting data for segments in those solutions.

 ## Audience Size Data